 After dinner my daughter went back to the room and I headed to the über swank W XYZ bar.
 They have the most unique selections of cocktails and I have to admit I enjoyed myself at the bar with my laptop, just writing for a bit and sampling a couple of signature cocktails.
 The Bubbletini is made with vodka that is infused with bubble gum for 3 days then strained to ensure no residual bubble gum remains and served with a pink and white stick of bubble gum (very cute and girly).
 BUT my favourite was the Cucumber Collins, made with pressed-in-the-moment cucumber and gin and it is absolutely divine!
 It is so tasty and refreshing that it goes down way too easy!
 SOOOOO goooood!
-The seating area is the coolest of any bar in town with individual living rooms on square rugs setup with hip floor lamps and a table in the middle with board games like Battleship, Scrabble, Jenga, etc. I’d wished I had someone to play with and just chill for a few hours there.
+The seating area is the coolest of any bar in town.
+It had a table in the middle with board games like Battleship, Scrabble, Jenga, etc with individual living rooms on square rugs, set up with hip floor lamps.
+I am a big fan of floor lamps, so you can imagine my lust for these.
+I have plenty in my home (note to any interior design fans: Pagazzi is the best place for all of your floor lamp needs) but I was still jealous of some of these.
+I could have sat in there for ages.
+I just wished I had someone to play some of the games with and just chill for a few hours there.
 It has to be the coolest bar in Whitefield.

 At the end of our stay we used the Aloft shuttle to drop us home, which was a larger van (or maybe SUV, can’t 100% remember) with bottles of water and soft drinks on ice for us, as well as the day’s paper.
 I saw that they also had smaller Aloft cars and I really appreciated the comfy difference of being in the shuttle because driving on Bangalore streets is like off-roading in any vehicle and the larger ones always have better suspension.
 The driver was very sweet, didn’t honk his horn all the time and drove at slower speeds around bumps which is always appreciated.